Intelligent-Driving-Laboratory/GOPS_DOC/docs/source/slx2py.md

 #### Limitations by Slxpy

 - Variable-sized output / Fixed-point data / Bitfield / Event & function-call based system: difficult to handle properly, currently not considered
 - String: string-related blocks are not supported.
-String `std::string` lead to non-POD struct in C++, breaking a fundemental assumption for Slxpy
+String `std::string` lead to non-POD struct in C++, breaking a fundamental assumption for Slxpy

 Luckily, entries mentioned above might rarely be used in modeling, especially physics-related ones.